 Originally a campsite for lumberjacks, Erä Eero offers rustic wildlife observation cabins in a stretch of forest where Finland’s wild things call home.
 Wolverines and bears share the same forest as woodpeckers, swans and seagulls.
 Evening accommodations are rustic, with sleeping bag-topped camp beds, dry toilets and minimal heat.
 There are no lights or electricity, just a large stretch of windows with surprisingly comfy chairs to spend hours sitting, watching and waiting for company.
 Listening devices bring the sounds of the outside in, and can alert you when visitors arrive.

 Once in the cabin, you can’t go outside, so this is an activity best suited for older children.
 The quieter you are, the better the odds of visitors.
 Food is left outside to get critters’ attention, but noise will scare away even hungry bears.
 That said, when the first bear wanders by, staying quiet is nearly impossible.

 Editor’s Note: Dana’s trip to Finland was sponsored by Visit Finland and Finnair.
 As always, our thoughts and opinions are our own on Ciao Bambino.
-Photos by Dana Rebmann.
+Photos by Dana Rebmann except where noted.